-- Google Images - Google search that allows you to search for images instead of text.
+- Google Images - Google search that lets you search for images instead of text.

-- Google Mail - More well known as Gmail, is one of the most popular email hosts.
+- Google Mail - More well-known as Gmail, the most popular e-mail host.

 - Google Maps - A great feature that enables users to search for directions from one location to another, search for local businesses, and more.

-- Google Moon - In celebration of the first Moon landing, Google created this page that has a map of our Moon as well as each of the moon landings.
+- Google Moon - In celebration of the first Moon landing, Google created this page with a map of our Moon and each of the moon landings.

 - Google News - Great news site automatically generated using the results of news sites queried by Google.

-- Google Ngram Viewer - Great tool that allows you to search lots of books and other printed material for the frequency of words or phrases.
+- Google Ngram Viewer - Great tool that lets you search many books and other printed materials for the frequency of words or phrases.

-- Google Now - Service primarily used by mobile users that gives the most relevant information that relates to you based of your searching and driving habits.
+- Google Now - Service primarily used by mobile users that gives the most relevant information relating to you based of your searching and driving habits.